 Click Create Image

-You should see a green box appear in the upper right corner of the screen that says something similar to "Success: Image student1-cirros was successfully created."
+After a little bit, You should see a green box appear in the upper right corner of the screen that says something similar to "Success: Image student1-cirros was successfully created."

 If you did not, let the intstructor know now